Red1812/BTMLColorLOSMod/README.md

 `dashed` | `bool` | enabled/disable making a type of line dashed `thickness` | `float` | change the size of a given line on-screen to be bigger or smaller.
 Vanilla game almost everything is 1.
-`colors` | `float[][4]` | an array of RGBA color settings that can be used in-game to color the given line
+`colors` | `float[][4]` | an array of RGBA color settings that can be used in-game to color the given line `colorside` | `bool` | enable/disable color attacker side when obstructed to remain the same as if not obstructed.
+Target side is not affected.

 The `color` variables below (`float[4]`) are RGBA colors.
 You can enter your colors as a number 0-255, or a float from 0 to 1.
 For example, pure red can be entered as `[255, 0, 0, 255]` (hex/web format) or `[1, 0, 0, 1]` (unity format).
 If you make the alpha channel `0`, you will probably not have a line at all.
 You can use a color picker like [the W3's](https://www.w3schools.com/colors/colors_picker.asp) or a color chart like [websitetip](http://websitetips.com/colorcharts/daxassist/)'s to find colors you like.